wso2/choreo-samples/sfdc-new-case-to-gsheet/readme.md

 ## Testing
-Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration sample by executing `bal run` from the root.

-Now you can create a new Salesforce Case and observe that integration template runtime has received the event notification for the created Salesforce Case.
+Now you can create a new Salesforce Case and observe that integration sample runtime has received the event notification for the created Salesforce Case.
 Also you can check the Google drive , there will be a new spreadsheet with Case Number as the spreadsheet name .